Azure-Samples/ms-identity-python-webapp/README_B2C.md

 ## Update the application

-In the tutorial that you completed as part of [the prerequisites, you added a web application in Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications).
+In the tutorial that you completed as part of the prerequisites, you [added a web application in Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-register-applications).
 To enable communication with the sample in this tutorial, you need to add a redirect URI to that application in Azure AD B2C.

-* Modify the **Reply URL**, add something like `http://localhost:5000/getAToken` or `https//your_domain.com:5000/getAToken`.
+* Modify an existing or add a new **Reply URL**, for example `http://localhost:5000/getAToken` or `https://your_domain.com:5000/getAToken`.
   You could use any port or any path.
 Later we will set this sample to match what you register here.
 * On the properties page, record the application ID that you'll use when you configure the web application.
-* Also generate a key for your web application.
+* Also generate a key (client secret) for your web application.
 Record the key that you'll use when you configure this sample.

 ## Configure the sample